Term of the Moment

 Pattern Recognition and Predictions

 Pattern recognition is a major part of AI.
-Systems are trained with huge amounts of data fed into a "neural network," which generates the AI that does the actual recognition or prediction.
-Neural networks differ dramatically from traditional business applications and if-this-do-that program logic.
+Systems are trained with huge amounts of data fed into a "neural network," which creates the AI that does the actual work, known as "inference."
+Neural networks differ dramatically from traditional business applications and their if-this-do-that program logic.
 It is extremely difficult, if not downright impossible, to debug or reverse engineer AI logic.
 See neural network.

 Past and Present Buzzword